GadZombie/retrofire/README.md

 # The code

 This is a Polish game.
 The code is not top quality, I know it.
 Almost all variable and type names are Polish, so it could be hard to understand for foreigners.
 You'll see also there is a big mess in the code, ugly formatting etc. Sorry, it was my fault.
-You may believe me, but today I do code reviews to other programmers at work and I don't allow anyone to type like this what is here!
-BUT!
-All of this shows how a man learns and develop his skills.

-I don't change anything in this code now.
-It's as it looked like many years ago.
-You can see now what can happen when you don't keep your code clean.
-The whole project will collapse and you will stay under all these trash.
+The current code is reformatted and fixed.
+It still is not the best, but it is better than before.

 # The purpose of this repositiory